jgolden5/Toot/out/production/Toot/src/README.md

 # Toot
-Tutorial-making framework used to make interactive tutorials in a short amount of time.
+A cli-based, fast and flexible tutorial-making framework used to make interactive tutorials in a short amount of time.
 Toot's purpose is to facilitate learning in a way that is fun for the learner as well as the teacher.

 ## Data types in Toot:
 **Tutorial**: Each tutorial contains a name, set of lessons, and learning objective, and is the highest-level data-type in Toot